History of the Catholic Church in Mexico: Government-mandated socialist education and Catholic pushback

 Two Catholic universities were founded to give Catholic students an alternative to socialist education at public universities.
 The Universidad Autónoma de Guadalajara was founded in 1935 and the Universidad Iberoamericana was founded in Mexico City in 1943.
 The university in Guadalajara was established during the presidency of Lázaro Cárdenas, when church-state tensions were still quite evident.
 The establishment of the Universidad Iberoamericana was facilitated by the rector of UNAM, Rodolfo Brito Foucher, who along with many academics saw the imposition of socialist education as an infringement on academic freedom.
 Brito Foucher was a lawyer and had headed UNAM's faculty of law.
 In his reading of the Constitution of 1917 on the restrictions on the Church being involved with education, he noted the restrictions only applied to primary and secondary education.
 Founding a Catholic university, therefore, was not in violation of the constitution.
 Although UNAM's rector played an important role, the establishment of Catholic institutions of higher learning could not have gone forward without the approval of the hierarchy.
-In 1940 Manuel Avila Camacho came to the presidency openly identifying as Catholic.
+In 1940 Manuel Ávila Camacho came to the presidency openly identifying as Catholic.
 He effectively put an end to church-state tensions, and during his term the constitutional amendment mandating social education was repealed.
 The founding of two Catholic universities in this period is an important step toward a different relationship between church and state regarding education.